Frank Lidgett McDougall: The Food and Agriculture Organization

-The Food and Agriculture Organization (FAO) of the United Nations grew out of a 1943 conference on agriculture at Hot Springs, Virginia, called by Franklin Delano Roosevelt as a "World Food Conference".
+The Food and Agriculture Organization (FAO) of the United Nations grew out of the 1943 Hot Springs Conference on agriculture at Hot Springs, Virginia, called by Franklin Delano Roosevelt as a "World Food Conference".
 The idea has been attributed to John Gilbert Winant; also, on the account given by Gove Hambidge, to the intervention of the First Lady, Eleanor Roosevelt.
 Paul H. Appleby may have been involved.
 On the agenda of the US and United Kingdom was an international wheat agreement.

 In autumn 1942, McDougall had work on the wheat question that took him to Washington DC, sent by Bruce, who in a letter to Stafford Cripps dated 9 September explained that McDougall also bore a paper, "Progress in the War of Ideas".
 He dined at the White House, meeting the First Lady and Harry Hopkins.
 They talked about post-war reconstruction, and the role of food and agriculture.
-The First Lady had a copy of "Progress in the War of Ideas", and the President read it in the presence of Henry A. Wallace, Vice-President.
+The First Lady had a copy of "Progress in the War of Ideas", and the President read it in the presence of Henry A. Wallace, vice-president.

 McDougall attended the Hot Springs Conference, at which the basis of the FAO, set up in 1946, was laid out.
 He then pursued his agenda largely through the FAO, acting as its liaison with the United Nations.
 He worked with both Boyd Orr, the first FAO Director, and Dag Hammarskjöld of the UN.